 The other thing of note in this issue is that Kurt Busiek has a letter printed on the letters page (click here to read it).
 He explains that while most people write in either to praise or condemn the book, none give suggestions as to what to change.
 So, he decides to do just that and ends up giving some bad advice that essentially asks for Omega to be drawn more into the Marvel universe by using more talkative and exciting guest characters that are more “normal” to serve as a backdrop for Omega’s strangeness.
 I see where he is coming from, but Omega’s strangeness is best noted against the delightful possibilities of the neighborhood (like we saw last issue).
 At its best, Omega the Unknown should be defamiliarizing, using its hero’s strangeness to highlight our own.
 In Busiek’s defense he was only 16 years old when he wrote this letter, so given that fact, his reasoning for his suggestion is pretty well thought out.

 Shifting to 2008, Omega the Unknown volume 2, #7 also gives voice to a name for Omega.
 Well, kind of…The issue opens with six straight pages of Omega’s comic—the one we saw him making last issue—so once again what the comic the reader holds becomes the comic in the narrative.
+These pages are not drawn by Farel Dalrymple, but by “punk rock comics legend” Gary Panter.
 I like it.
+The style is deceptively raw, but actually quite detailed.
 The comic is called “Omega the Unknown,” thus it is a name within the narrative, even if it is not necessarily his name, as he continues to be referred to as “blue guy” a lot of the time.
 Later in the issue, a killer robot of the type we saw hunting Omega early in the series, being built in the robotics class up at Columbia University, coughs out “O..
 O..
 O..
 MEG..
 A…” and wilds out saying “must kill blue guy” when it sights Titus Alexander Island, calling back to the confusion in the very first issue.
 Alex’s professor flips out and flees when he discovers that Alex was able to read the robotics textbook without literally absorbing it (as happened to the prof in issue #2, and presumably to all his students off-panel) and thus being absorbed by it.Omega’s prison comic tells a story that starts out simple but ends up a little difficult to figure out.
 It tells of an alien race going from planet to planet destroying everyone, until people on an Earth-like planet discover the approaching menace and imbue someone with the powers of Omega to fight them off and he seems to succeed.
 However, this is where the story gets hard to follow (the comic has no words).
 We see Omega shaking hands with what seems like one of the people who invented that Omega technology, but this representative is evil looking and seems to be infected with the nanobots.
 The infected Omega (this one with pointed ears like the alien race that seemed to invent his powers) begins to melt, his flesh giving way to a screaming skull beneath.
 The final splash cuts to a ring of Omegas of a variety of alien races shooting their hand blasts at a cluster of robots in the center.
 There is a happy kumbaya feeling to the final panel, but the ones before it—the handshake highlighted with a raw red crayon scrawl—that gets me.
 It freaks me out.
 It makes me wonder what the fuck is really going on.
 It is one of those moments when a comic can make you feel stupid and that is not necessarily a bad thing.

 The rest of the issue is all over the place.
 Omega gets thrown into Mink’s maze and that is the last we see of him in the issue.
 The Mink then takes Edie, along with Alex and Amandla out for a “double date” to see a terrible movie.
 He proceeds to be the awful boor he always is, and even brags that he has Omega locked up in his maze, cocksure that eventually he will get Alex to open up to him about their connection, when in reality Alex has about as much of a clue as we do as readers.
 When the Mink is called away to deal with the Councilman Alfonzo abomination running rampant over the city, Amandla takes charge and convinces Alex that now is the time to go save Omega from the labyrinth.
 They recruit grad student prodigy Fenton along the way, as earlier in the issue Alex confided in her about the whacked-out robotics professor and his infected students building more killer robots.
 At this point the comic turns into an adventure story, and Fenton’s youthful enthusiasm for sneaking into a superhero headquarters—“My brother used to read Mink’s comics”—doing stuff that “no one else at Columbia would do” and bemoaning the fun stuff she must have missed out on by skipping high school reinforces that adventuresome spirit.
 Heck, Amandla even produces a map of the Mink’s HQ that she acquired from her uncle who worked on the construction crew that built it (a fact she mentioned in passing back in issue #3).
 Shades of Treasure Island.
 The issue ends with the three of them about to enter the maze to rescue Omega when they stumble upon a confounding find: another Omega!
 This one has red hair and a beard and is built rather thick around the middle.
 He is in some kind of hibernation chamber like Chuck Heston at the beginning of Planet of the Apes.